 Agra decked up to welcome Trump; security forces fortify city, Taj Mahal

 The city administration is all geared up for the big day and preparations are in full swing to present the "best face of Agra".
-Agra's Divisional Commissioner Anil Kumar said Trump is slated to arrive at Kheria airport at 4:30 pm where he will be treated to a variety of dances by a group of about 350 artists to the accompaniment of traditional instruments.
+Agra's Divisional Commissioner Anil Kumar said Trump is slated to arrive at Kheria airbase in the evening where he will be treated to a variety of dances by a group of about 350 artists from Uttar Pradesh to the accompaniment of traditional instruments.

+According to the schedule of the US president's visit released by the MEA on Sunday, Trump will arrive at the Agra Air Force station at 4:45 pm on Monday.
+After visiting Taj, he will emplane for Delhi at 6:45 pm.
+Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath will welcome the US president on his arrival at the airport, Agra District Magistrate Prabhu N Singh said told PTI.

-"Many other world leaders prior to him have also taken ride in golf carts while visiting the Taj.
+"Many other world leaders prior to him have taken ride in golf carts only while visiting the Taj.
 So, it's a normal thing," Singh added.
-The administration has been busy in the last few days in getting streets spruced up, walls beautified with thematic paintings and the lawns of the iconic Taj Mahal bedecked with flowers, giving the historic city of Agra a makeover.
+The administration has been busy the last few days in getting streets spruced up, walls beautified with thematic paintings and the lawns of the iconic Taj Mahal bedecked with flowers, so as to give the the historic city of Agra a makeover.

-In the main city, old roads are being repaired, road-dividers being painted afresh, illegal hoardings and posters removed, and walls along the route that President Trump will take being decorated with painting reflecting the Brij culture and architectural heritage of Agra.
-At many places, artworks greeting Trump have been made by artists who are busy finishing walls ahead of the visit.
+In main city, old roads are being repaired, road-dividers painted afresh, illegal hoardings and posters removed, and walls along the route that President Trump will take being decorated with paintings reflecting the Brij culture and architectural heritage of Agra.
+At many places, artworks greeting Trump have been made by artists, who are busy finishing walls ahead of the visit.
 Water is being sprayed regularly to ensure there is no dust.

-Victorian-style lamp posts have been installed in many areas to improve the aesthetic look of the city.
-At the Taj Mahal premises, workers were seen cleaning the marbles and sandstones while tourists made the most of the day as travel restrictions are to come into place in the city on Monday.
+Victorian-styled lampposts have been installed in many areas to improve the aesthetic look of the city.
+At the Taj Mahal premises, workers were seen cleaning the marbles and sandstones, while tourists made the most of the day as travel restrictions were to come in place in the city on Monday.

 "The Taj Mahal will be closed to visitors from 11:30 am onwards on Monday in view of the security," a senior official of the ASI said.
 Water has been continuously discharged into Yamuna in the last few days to improve its environmental condition, and its banks have been cleaned of plastic and other waste.